 Our last phase at the London Bridge Station redevelopment is nearing it’s closing juncture.

-OAG were delighted at the end of 2016 to be kept on for the third phase of the London Bridge Station redevelopment, on various areas of the project.
-With the first two phases being primarily centred around shop fronts & security glazing, we were excited to get started on our 275m long two phase façade on Tooley street.
+OAG were delighted at the end of 2016 to remain on the London Bridge Station redevelopment project for the third phase, on various areas of the project.
+With the first two phases being primarily centred around shop fronts & security glazing, we were excited to get started on our 275m long two phase façade on the Tooley street building.

 In collaboration with Costain, we have installed multilevel façade glazing, with the upper tier consisting of our gorgeous curved façade & the lower our double height stacked bomb blast glazing.

 Check out our installation video to see us in action on the lower façade, installing 5.6m high panes weighing in at 350kg each. https://www.linkedin.com/feed/update/urn:li:activity:6333602054526763008/

 Further inside the station we were excited to see how our 26 glass archway shopfronts would look fitted in the historic surrounding red brick on Western Arcade.
 Our aim was to bring a modern touch to this Victorian barrel-vaulted retail area, in keeping with the stations character.

 Finally our retail glazing installation on Bermondsey street consisted of 7 no arches ,7 metres high by 7 metres width.
 OAG also provided the structural steel.
 The shopfronts comprise of structural glazing on a Raico stick system & Allgood automatic closer SG Schuco doors.
 In addition, we situated pressed metal anodised Analok blue grey & brushed stainless steel flashings at floor level.